Category: Heritage

 ⁉️ Where are we WEDNESDAY?

-Every fortnight we will be introducing you to a selection of photographs in our collection that depict an area that you may recognise.
+Welcome back to our fortnightly ‘Where are we Wednesday post” where we will be introducing you to a selection of photographs in our collection that depict an area that you may recognise.
+Both our artefacts and photographs are incredibly important to preserving our rich heritage, a task we love doing here at The Castle Heritage Centre.

 Read More